apalmisano82/AIDA/README.md

 [![licensebuttons by](https://licensebuttons.net/l/by/3.0/88x31.png)](https://creativecommons.org/licenses/by/4.0)

 ## How to cite
 Palmisano, A., Bevan, A., Kabelindde,A., Roberts, N., & Shennan, S., 2022.
-"AIDA: Archive of Italian radiocarbon DAtes", version 3.0 (13 January 2022): https://github.com/apalmisano82/AIDA
+"AIDA: Archive of Italian radiocarbon DAtes", version 4.0 (2 March 2022): https://github.com/apalmisano82/AIDA

 ## Case studies using AIDA